SBA Releases PPP Loan Changes

-On June 5, 2020, President Donald Trump signed the Paycheck Protection Program Flexibility Act of 2020 that will make it easier to spend and receive a Paycheck Protection Program (PPP) loan forgiveness.
+On June 5, 2020, President Donald Trump signed the Paycheck Protection Program Flexibility Act of 2020 which will make it easier to spend and receive a Paycheck Protection Program (PPP) loan forgiveness.
 The program has approved 4.5 million loans for $510 billion to date.
 The program is still taking loan applications as there is still $150 billion available for disbursement.
 The new legislation addresses three structural issues that have made it difficult for small businesses to take advantage of the benefits of the program.

 Here are the new changes to the program: